simba28/Python-Projects/tic_tac_toe_game/README.md

 I have not used any kind of artificial intelligence for the computer player, every move by computer is random.

-In future, maybe I'll be adding some kind of artificial intelligence for the computer player.
+In future, I'll try to add some kind of artificial intelligence for the computer player.